xtrusia/ceph-charms/ceph-osd/README.md

     juju run-action --wait ceph-osd/0 \
        blacklist-add-disk osd-devices='/dev/vda /dev/vdf'

-### blacklist-remove-disk
+### Un-blacklist a disk

-Remove a disk from a unit's blacklist.
+Use the `blacklist-remove-disk` action to remove a disk from a unit's blacklist.

 **Parameters**